 “Participation” is defined as: (1) making a financial pledge online with payment or future payment(s) scheduled; (2) making a financial pledge using our online form to give via other means like DAF, company giving program, check, cash, NTX Giving Day; or, (3) making an online pledge agreeing to pray for our school each day.
 Since this campaign’s mission is to raise funds for our school, prayerful consideration and commitment of a monetary pledge is preferred.

 The offsetting of the difference in tuition and the actual cost of educating a St. Rita student is called “Bridging the Gap” so you will also hear this campaign referred to as the GAP Campaign.
-The actual cost to educate a St. Rita student is $10,955.
+The actual cost to educate a St. Rita student is $11,628 and our one student Catholic parishioner rate for this school year is $8,500.
 If you are able to completely "Bridge your Gap", please do so.
 If not, a suggested minimum donation is $350 per student.
-Those contributing $1500 or more will also be invited to the Donor Appreciation Dinner in the fall of 2020.
+Those contributing $1500 or more will also be invited to the Donor Appreciation Dinner in the fall of 2021.
 Please help us reach our goal.
 Thank you for participating!

 Frequently Asked Questions:

 Q: Do I have to pay now to have my participation counted?